 So people don’t consider yourself erudite as the moment you create an illusion of knowing everything, your growth stops right away.
 Rather you must remain down to earth and feel as if you still need to learn a lot.
 This foolish thought of not knowing much will always help you delve into things, so your growth will be unstoppable.

-Innovation is indeed the key of success and APPLE testifies it clearly:
+Innovation is indeed the key to success and APPLE testifies it clearly:

 To sum up, he worked with a vision to have control over hardware as well as software.